Research

 To investigate the battery performance degradation, researchers typically need to stop the cell, extract and prepare electrodes and/or electrolytes for ex situ analysis.
 However, such conditions typically distort the actual working environment of the sample under study.
 In contrast, operando techniques allow for continuous analysis without interrupting the cell, providing a more authentic understanding of transient changes occurring inside functioning batteries in real-time.

-We possess extensive experience in developing operando techniques, including online electrochemical mass spectrometry (OEMS, for gas evolution), electrochemical quartz-crystal microbalance with dissipation monitoring (EQCM-D, for solid deposition), online acoustic emission testing (AE, for mechanical degradation), and operando pH monitoring (for acid-base reaction) [1-3].
+We possess extensive experience in developing operando techniques, including online acoustic emission testing (AE, for mechanical degradation), online electrochemical mass spectrometry (OEMS, for gas evolution), electrochemical quartz-crystal microbalance with dissipation monitoring (EQCM-D, for solid deposition), and operando pH monitoring (for acid-base reaction).

-Collaborators: Annika Ahlberg Tidblad (Volvo Cars), Jean-Marie Tarascon (Collège de France), and Qi Zhao (HK PolyU).
+Collaborators: Annika Ahlberg Tidblad (Volvo Cars), Erik Berg (Uppsala University), Jiaqiang Huang (HKUST(GZ)), and Qi Zhao (Hong Kong Polytechnic University).

 References: